ROSS Admissions: It All Starts Here

 Performance on the MCAT

 Ross University School of Medicine requires that all applicants take the Medical College Admission Test (MCAT).
 Aspiring medical school students may apply prior to taking the MCAT, but must submit their scores prior to the interview.
 Ross University School of Medicine’s MCAT institutional code number is 906.

-Learn more about the MCAT, including upcoming test dates and other information, via RUSM's dedicated MCAT resource.
+Learn more about the MCAT, including upcoming test dates and other information, at our Online MCAT Guide.

 The Personal Interview